RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 ## The Project

 You will be building a basic version of a Ground Resources Management (GRM) Dashboard.
-There are two JSON files, *contacts.json* and *alerts.json*.
+There are two JSON files in this repository, *contacts.json* and *alerts.json*.
 Contacts (satellites) is a list of satellites in orbit and includes pertinent information about each device.
 Alerts is a list of unrelated status alerts with varying levels of severity.
 You will need to take this JSON data and persist it in a backend database.
 You will then develop a backend API, to be called upon by your frontend, which will display the data.
 This dashboard should allow registration and login of a user, requiring a password, and the user's credentials should also be persisted in your database.

 The result should be a dashboard with two pages (the application can be single-page (SPA), or multiple pages):